 - It is known as ohmic region since VDS and ID are relating to each other through ohm’s law.

-- At point B of a graph, the curve levels off and goes into the active region there current ID is constant.
+- At point B of a graph, the curve levels off and goes into the active region there the current ID is constant.

 - With the increment in VDS from point B to C, the reverse bias voltage from gate to drain generates a depletion region larger such that to offset the increment in VDS by maintaining the current ID constant.